JhonyWalker-pixel/games/2048-game/README.md

 Project was built using **VanillaJS** and the following dependencies:

+- **HTML** - Or HyperText Markup Language, which means: "Hypertext Markup Language" is a markup language used in the construction of the "skeleton" of web pages.

+- **CSS** - Or Cascading Style Sheets is a mechanism for adding style to a web document.

-- [Hammer](https://hammerjs.github.io/) -  is a JavaScript library that triggers events for gestures performed in your HTML and JS applications
+- [Hammer](https://hammerjs.github.io/) - Is a JavaScript library that triggers events for gestures performed in your HTML and JS applications

 ## :video_game: How to play